Bob Parry

-Robert Leslie "Bob" Parry (born 2 January 1953) is an Australian former cricket umpire.
+Robert Leslie Parry (born 2 January 1953) is an Australian former cricket umpire.
 Parry umpired in One Day Internationals and Twenty20 Internationals as well as in Australian domestic cricket from 1998 until 2012.

 Umpiring career

 In December 1998 he had his first-class debut and then his ODI debut on January 11, 2002.
 His international debut with the T20 International was on January 9, 2006.
 He had 7 test matches all as 3rd umpire and 34 ODIs, 4 of which were on-field and 30 of which were as 3rd umpire.
 He had 3 T20 Internationals, 2 of which were on-field and 1 of which was 3rd umpire.
 He had 79 Sheffield Shield/Pura Cup matches which included four finals (77 on-field and 2 as 3rd umpire).
 He had 53 one-day domestic matches which included two finals (45 on-field and 8 as 3rd umpire).
 He also had 24 other first-class or list "A" matches which includes tour matches, Aus A and Women's International matches.